- Semantic data page (dimensional level)

-The semantic data in KHNUM is divided into three levels of meaning.
+The semantic data in CITY OF 8 data is divided into three levels of meaning.

 Dimensional keywords are the most abstract terms in language and are close to logic signs such as indirect/direct, dark/light or open/closed.
 These words are the elementary markers of meaning and make synaesthetic translations possible.
 They appear always in opposite pairs of antonyms placed in the 3-dimensional matrix.

 8-level keywords are more complex in meaning and less abstract, as they are constructions of dimensional keywords.
 But still they are mostly basic words such as “to know”, “to sit”, “food” and primary color names such as “blue”, “green” etc. Most of these words also have an antonym, but not all of them.
 Compare for example the dimensional keyword ‘hard’ against the level-8 keyword ‘mountain’ coded with color code BROWN.
 As such, ‘hard’ is a quality of ‘mountain’.